-- Contributing more than $70 million to enhance mental health and addictions supports for Indigenous peoples, shaped and delivered by Indigenous peoples.
+- Enhancing culturally appropriate mental health and addictions supports for Indigenous peoples, shaped and delivered by Indigenous peoples.

-Why did the B.C. government pass legislation to implement the UN Declaration?
+Why did the B.C. government pass legislation to implement the Declaration Act?

-Implementing the UN Declaration will help us continue to build a stronger B.C. that includes everyone.
+Implementing the UN Declaration is helping us build a stronger B.C. that includes everyone.

 It is about ending discrimination, upholding basic human rights and ensuring more economic justice and fairness.

-This new law is an important step towards true and lasting reconciliation — which will uphold Indigenous rights and create stronger communities, good jobs and economic growth.
+The Declaration Act was an important step toward true and lasting reconciliation, upholding Indigenous rights and helping create stronger communities, good jobs and economic growth.

-B.C is the first provincial government to introduce legislation to implement the UN Declaration – which will form the foundation for the Province’s work towards reconciliation in B.C.
+B.C is the first jurisdiction in Canada to introduce legislation to implement the UN Declaration – which forms the foundation for the Province’s work towards reconciliation in B.C.

 Implementing the UN Declaration in B.C. is about ending discrimination, upholding basic human rights and ensuring more economic justice and fairness.